It’s usually passed over, but celery root deserves to star in a dish of its own. Why not? It’s low-cal, easy to prep, and totally tasty.

 This recipe comes together in a matter of minutes and is completely healthy and wholesome.

-Being that celery root is a vegetable with not much starch content, it can go from alive and crispy to wilted and soggy in a short period of time.
+Being that this is a vegetable with not much starch content, it can go from alive and crispy to wilted and soggy in a short period of time.
 Plan to roast them just before serving them for best results.

 - 1 medium celery root